SuperArt3000/java-network-chat/README.md

 - You can turn off notifications.
 - You can save a log message.
 - You can change your name in chat and all users will see that you have changed your name.
+___
+- The graphical part is implemented using
+- Account data and chat history are stored on the server side using SQLite.
+Working with the database is based on JDBC.
+- The project uses dependencies on the Maven repository.
 ---

 ## Chat